 Playing on ‘de ol’ banjo

-This section was also sung by English morris dancers with a different rhythm.
-It is possible the published lyrics were adapted from traditional morris dance lyrics, and then the traditional lyrics evolved to follow the publication.
+It is sung once, no variations on this verse are included.
+This section was also sung by English morris dancers set to the tune “Not For Joe“.
+It is possible the published lyrics were adapted from existing morris dance lyrics, and then the lyrics in use evolved to follow the publication.
+The same tune had many bawdy variations.

-Dinah was a generic name for fictionalized Black women, but this use of it predates Uncle Toms Cabin and the specific reference to the “untidy cook” named Dinah described by Dr. Ermolaeva.
-It remained “someone’s in ‘de house“, rather than “kitchen”, for almost a century.
-Actually it disappears entirely for a century as far as publication is concerned.
+It is true that Dinah was a generic name for fictionalized Black women, but this use of it predates Uncle Toms Cabin and the specific reference to the “untidy cook” named Dinah described by Dr. Ermolaeva.
+It remained “someone’s in ‘de house“, rather than “kitchen”, for a century.
+Actually, the verse disappears entirely for a century as far as publication is concerned.

 A vocal pop hit copyrighted in 1944 and titled “Someone’s in the Kitchen with Dinah” first changed the setting from house to kitchen and surrounded the chorus with many newly penned verses.
 The new words were by Johnny Lange, and the music by Arny Freeman.

 Structurally and topically the song is unrelated to the 1840s minstrel song.
-The inspiration for the songwriter to adopt, and adapt, those lines is unlikely to have been the obscure English skit of 100 years before.
-Those lines had passed into folk music at that point (or always had been).
+The inspiration for the songwriter to adopt, and adapt, those lines is unlikely to have been an obscure English minstrel skit of 100 years before.
+The verse had passed into folk music at that point (or always had been).
+It is likely the authors associated it with barroom sing-a-longs rather than minstrelsy.

-The new “Dinah” pop song was played by the King Cole Trio and Johny Mercer among others, and was recorded by Ray Charles in the late 50s.
-This suggests, though doesn’t prove, that the two songs had yet to be combined in 1944.
+The new “Dinah” pop song was played by the King Cole Trio and Johny Mercer among others, and was recorded by Ray Charles as late as 1959.
+Roy Lanham and the Whippoorwills were delivering a western swing version of “Dinah” into the 1960s, no railroads or levees involved though they do use a familiar “fe fifid-e-li-ey-o” that wasn’t part of the the crisp 1940s pop versions.
+All of this suggests, though doesn’t prove, that the two songs had yet to be combined in 1944 when the pop song “Someone’s in the Kitchen with Dinah” was released.

-The music to which we currently hear the Dinah chorus (the 1950 Songs to Grow On version) is from a third 19th century source, “Goodnight, Ladies” (1847/1867).
+The music to which we currently hear the Dinah chorus (the 1950 Songs to Grow On version) is adapted from a third 19th century source, “Goodnight, Ladies” (published in 1867 with a previous name and lyrics published in 1847).
 Though “Goodnight, Ladies” was written for the minstrel stage by one of the first titans of blackface minstrelsy, E.P Christy, the original lyrics have no racial element.

-The tune of “Goodnight, Ladies” was not used in the 1944 pop number, but it would have been familiar to any folk musicologist with an interest in children’s music.
+The tune of “Goodnight, Ladies” was not used in the 1944 pop number, which suggests it had yet to be connected to those lyrics, but it would have been familiar to any folk musicologist with an interest in children’s music.

 It is possible, likely even, that it was Beatrice Landeck herself who created the song we know for the 1950 book in which she first published it.
-There were arrangements of true folks song in her Songs to Grow On, but most of the titles were her own.
-Pete Seeger in the 1960s said it was “some college kids” who joined the sections.
-He could be right.
-But Landeck seems more likely to have head the Dinah lyrics in the pop song and thought of “Goodnight, Ladies”.
+There were arrangements of true folks song in her Songs to Grow On, but many of the titles were her own.
+Pete Seeger in the 1960s said it was “some college kids” who joined the two main sections, if so they were college kids running in the same circles as Seeger, Woody Guthrie, David Stone Martin, and Beatrice Landeck.
+Pete could be right.
+But Landeck seems more likely to have heard the Dinah lyrics in the pop song and thought of “Goodnight, Ladies”.
 There is no transition period, it suddenly appears in 1950 with the exact setting and lyrics it has today.

-The new song was penned sometime after 1915 and probably very close to 1950.
+At the least, the new song was penned sometime after 1915 and probably very close to 1950.
 Whoever wrote it, that puts it solidly within the era of 20th century “folk songs” rather than minstrelsy.
 It combines three very catchy melodic sections into one song and is structurally as well as lyrically unique.
-The triple threat of a song that is essentially all chorus is likely a big part of its continued popularity.
+The triple threat of a song that is essentially all “hook” is likely a big part of its continued popularity.

-This new song cut out the opening verse section of the 1915 version (which over time had a number of variations including objectionable ones) and the objectionable second verse section from the Princeton “Levee Song”.
-It instead ends with the “Dinah” chorus from a recent pop song set to the music of “Goodnight Ladies”.
-This may, or may not have been with the intent of sanitizing the song, particularly as the offensive second verse section had fallen from use decades before.
+This song we know doesn’t have the opening verse section of the 1915 version (which over time had a number of variations in lyric, including racist ones).
+The objectionable second verse section from the 1894 Princeton “Levee Song” is also missing.
+The song we know instead ends with the Dinah lyrics from a recent pop song set to the music of “Goodnight Ladies”.
+This may, or may not have been with the intent of sanitizing the song, particularly as the offensive verse from the Princeton version hadn’t been published in over 55 years.
+The end result is that none of the current musical sections were ever set to racist lyrics.
+The musical portions set to racist lyrics evolved out of the song entirely.

 The Dinah chorus as it exists now isn’t offensive.
 There is nothing inherently racist about a Black man playing the banjo, an instrument descended from African instruments.
-The song those words were first published as part of was for use in a racist skit about a drunk man coming home to a cheating spouse, but the words themselves may have been picked up from elsewhere.
+A variation of those words was first published as part of a racist skit about a drunk man coming home to a cheating spouse, but the words themselves may have been picked up from elsewhere.

 Humor songs about a drunk man finding a cheating wife at home are as old as music, but if the chorus section was taken from the 1944 pop vocal number rather than the 1840s skit, which seems likely, the song isn’t about jealousy at all.
 The pop version is about neighborhood curiosity.
 Who does Dinah have in the kitchen?
-Why’s she been so happy recently?
-This interpretation mirrors schoolboy erotic intuitions about the song, intuitions that in the 1950s might have been influenced by the recent pop vocal.
-The pop song is also the source of the “making love” variation, not printed by Landeck or other children’s versions.
+Why has she been so happy recently?
+This interpretation mirrors schoolboy erotic intuitions about the song, intuitions that in the 1950s may have been influenced by the recent pop vocal.
+The pop song is the source of the “making love” variation of railroad, not printed by Landeck or in other children’s versions.

 By 1915 there was already a progressive folk song movement, particularly around children’s songs.
-That is how, only 20 years after publication, it had already found its way into a children’s song book with the offensive verse removed.
+That is how in that year, only 20 years after publication, it had already found its way into a children’s song book with the offensive verse removed.
 It isn’t clear that children singing the “Levee Song”, even by the 1920s, would have assumed the railroad workers were black (as they were in the 1894 version).

-Dinah would have been known to children at the time to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
+Children in 1915 would assume Dinah to be a black cook, the only indication that she is a cook at all is the name Dinah, but that doesn’t mean the workers were assumed to be black.
 There are countless racist portrayals of white people appreciating the cooking of a black women during this period.

 Assuming Dinah is a person there is no indication that the workers have any romantic interest in her, only in the hope that she blows her horn to call a break in their labors.
-Times being what they were, racial homogeneity would be required for a romantic interest.
-The romantic interest, I’m increasingly convinced, was introduced by the 1944 vocal pop number.
+The romantic interest was introduced by the 1944 vocal pop number.

 Over the song’s 120 year prehistory (1830-1950) there was no more than a twenty year period (1894-1915) when the settings and lyrics to one of its parts, “Levee Song”, would have been primarily heard at minstrel shows.
 These were the fading years of minstrelsy.
 Minstrelsy would linger as a format and a nostalgia item in many forums for many decades.
 But after 1900 it was no longer the primary driver of entertainment culture it had been.